openharmony/docs/en/application-dev/ui/ui-ts-creating-simple-page.md

    }
    ```

-4. Set the width and height of the image, and set the objectFit attribute of the image to ImageFit.Contain, which means to keep the aspect ratio of the image to ensure that the image is completely displayed within the boundary.
-     If the image fills the entire screen, the possible causes are as follows:
+4. Set the width and height of the image, and set the objectFit attribute of the image to ImageFit.Contain, which means to keep the aspect ratio of the image to ensure that the image is completely displayed within the boundary.If the image fills the entire screen, the possible causes are as follows:
      1. The width and height of the image are not set.
      2. The default attribute of objectFit of the image is ImageFit.Cover, that is, the image is zoomed in or zoomed out to fill the entire display boundary with the aspect ratio locked.

    ```
    @Entry
    @Component